North Bridge House School

 North Bridge House School is a private school located in London for children aged 2 to 18-year-olds.
-The school has six different locations for different age groups.
-The Nursery School, in Hampstead on Fitzjohns Avenue, is for 2 to 4-year-olds.
-The Pre-Preparatory School is on Netherhall Gardens and is for 4–7 year olds.
-North Bridge House Preparatory School on Gloucester Avenue near Regent's Park is for 4 to 13-year-olds.
+The school has four different locations for different age groups.
+The sites on Fitzjohns Avenue and on Netherhall Gardens are for 2–7 year olds.
 North Bridge House also has two Senior School and Sixth Form campuses: one in Hampstead for 11 to 18-year-olds, and one in Canonbury, Islington, for 11 to 18-year-olds.

-The Executive Headteacher of the North Bridge House School group is Brendan Pavey.
 Each of the locations is led by a Headteacher.
 The school is owned and operated by the Cognita group, founded in 2004.

+In September 2025, North Bridge House's Regent’s Park campus on Gloucester Avenue near Regent's Park became Alleyn’s Regent’s Park, joining the Alleyn’s Schools Group and educating children from ages 4–11.
+The North Bridge House Hampstead campuses will follow in September 2026, transitioning to become Alleyn’s Hampstead, an all-through school for ages 2–18.

 History

 In 1939, North Bridge House School was set up as a junior and preparatory school in St John's Wood.
 By the 1950s, the school had moved to 8 Netherhall Gardens, Hampstead, which today houses the Pre-Prep (Junior) School.
 A reorganisation of the school during the 1960s resulted in the move of older Prep School students to two Nash houses near Regent's Park.
 Around the same time, the nursery was opened in a Victorian villa on Fitzjohns Avenue.

 Later, in 1987, the whole Prep School was moved to a former convent in Gloucester Avenue, Primrose Hill, previously occupied by the Japanese School of London.
 At the same time, the Senior School was set up, taking pupils to the age of 16.

 In 2012, the Royal School, Hampstead, was merged with North Bridge House, its former location now the Hampstead Senior School.
 In the same year, the North Bridge House Senior School in Canonbury was set up.
 It is in a 500-year-old Grade II-listed building next to Canonbury Tower in Islington.